buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + a section where we present actions (3).

 {% include figure.html url="/images/ch3/c3-s2-p1-4-complex-pattern-noma.png" alt="Restaurant Recommendation Pattern (Complex)" description="We might provide an alternative, richer pattern if we’d like to include actions.
-This pattern includes: 1. a more generous preview image; 2. some supporting text; and 3. a couple of calls-to-action (a ‘READ MORE’ button and a button to favourite the option." %}
+This pattern includes: 1. a more generous preview image; 2. some supporting text; and 3. a couple of call-to-action buttons." %}

 We see these kinds of ‘content clusters’ in both desktop and mobile interfaces, **where information needs to me structured into organised groupings**.
 This pattern-driven approach is used, for example, in Apple’s [Apple Trade In](https://www.apple.com/shop/trade-in) programme page (below).